 Granite School District does not provide supervision on elementary school playgrounds before and after school, so it is recommended students arrive at school as close to 8:35 AM as possible.
 When the bell rings at the end of the day, students should leave the building as quickly as possible.
 If it is necessary for a student to stay after school, parents will be notified.
 (Remember: the tardy bell rings at 8:40 AM)

 Punctual and regular attendance is very important to school success.
-If your child will be absent, please call the office (646-4816) on the morning of your child’s absence between 8:15 AM and 9:15 AM.
-PTA volunteers will call parents of absent students to verify the absence.
+If your child will be absent, please call the office (385) 646-4816 on the morning of your child’s absence between 8:15 AM and 9:15 AM.
 When your child returns to school, please send a note signed by a parent explaining the absence.

 Being on time for school is a positive way to start the day.
-If a student is late, they are to report to the office to pick up their absentee card.
-Three tardies are equivalent to one absence.
+If a student is late, they are to report to the office to pick up their “Admit Tardy” card.

 Communication is an essential part of the education program.
 It is very important for parents to keep in close contact with their child’s teacher concerning student progress.
-If you need to talk to your child’s teacher, call the office to arrange a conference time that is convenient for all.
+If you need to talk to your child’s teacher, call the office to arrange a conference time that is convenient for all or email your teacher directly.
 Reports about the students progress will be formally held two times this year in an SEP conference.

-We support the position that parents should oversee their children’s dress so it is modest, clean, neat and appropriate for the weather conditions.
+Granite School District’s Student Dress Standards state the parents should “oversee the appearance of their children.”
+Student dress should be conductive to learning.
+Clothing which attracts or generates disruptive behavior should be avoided.
+Clothing should be modest, clean, neat and appropriate for the weather conditions.
 Clothing should also provide protection for the student as he/she engages in the varied activities during the school day.
 Shorts that are moderate in length and modest are acceptable.

 Clothing not permitted includes: short shorts, cut-off jeans, tank tops, halters, crop tops, belly shirts, and T-shirts with inappropriate language.
 As matter of courtesy and to allow teachers to maintain clear eye contact, hats are not to be worn in the school building.
-Students choosing to wear hats will have them impounded and will be returned only to the parent upon request.
+Students choosing to wear hats will have them confiscated and will be returned only to the parent upon request.
+Skate shoes are not allowed at school.
+Open toed shoes and flip-flops are strongly discouraged as a safety precaution.

 Food, Drinks, and Gum